mdzyuba/popmov2/README.md

+# Popular Movies Android Application

 This Android application is a part of the Developing Android Apps course on Udacity.
 This project provides information for movies.
 The application retrieves moves from IMDB database for two categories:
 Most Popular and Top Movies.

-The user can mark the movies as favorites.
+The user can mark the movies as favorite.
 The application stores user's selected movies to a local DB.
-The user can sort movies by the favorite flag.
+The user can browse favorite movies as well as top and popular movies.

-The application provides links to movie trailers and shows user's reviews.
+The application provides links to movie trailers and shows users' reviews.

 ## Purpose of the Project